gregsadetsky/heroku-ci-badge/README.md

 ## Requirements

-- Have a Heroku app
+- A Heroku app
-- Have a [Heroku Pipeline](https://devcenter.heroku.com/articles/pipelines) configured for that app
+- A [Heroku Pipeline](https://devcenter.heroku.com/articles/pipelines) configured for that app
 - Use [Heroku CI](https://devcenter.heroku.com/articles/heroku-ci) for that pipeline

 ## Steps

-### Deploy this app to your account (the app sets up a free dyno and a free Redis addon)
+### Deploy this app to your account (this sets up a free dyno and a free Redis addon)

 [![Deploy](https://www.herokucdn.com/deploy/button.svg)](https://heroku.com/deploy)